mebble/imfx/README.md

 ## TODOs
 - [x] Choose updatable kernel from templates
+- [x] Choose from a selection of images
 - [ ] Upload image from device
 - [ ] Take camera photo and use image
 - [ ] Download output to device